Built to Endure: Eight Years of Living Infrastructure in Chicago

 On the 44th floor of Tishman Speyer’s Franklin building in Chicago, nature rises to meet modern architecture.

-Installed in 2018, this 700-square-foot, floor-to-ceiling living wall anchors the building’s lounge space—transforming a vertical interior surface into a living, breathing system that supports wellness, creativity, and sustainability at architectural scale.
-Designed in collaboration with Garnett Architects, the project reflects a shared ambition: to integrate biophilic design as high-performance building infrastructure, not as decoration.
+Installed in 2018, this 700-square-foot, floor-to-ceiling living wall anchors the building’s lounge space.
+It transforms a vertical interior surface into a living, breathing system that supports wellness, creativity, and sustainability at architectural scale.
+Designed in collaboration with Garnett Architects, the project reflects a shared ambition: to integrate biophilic design as high-performance building infrastructure.

 More than eight years later, the wall continues to thrive—standing as proof that longevity is the true measure of sustainable design.